Looking for the best open-source chatbots? In this blog, you will find top 10 chatbots with their defining features and where to access them. Dig in!

 This isn’t surprising.
 Open-source communities tend to be developer-heavy, without a focus on design.

-This means non-dev users often struggle with open-source tech.
+This means non-dev users often need help with open-source tech.
 Open-source tech also doesn’t come with too much support.
 So if you have a problem, chances are you’ll have to fend for yourself with only some documentation.

 Servers, training, hardware and implementation costs all add up if you don’t account for them.